 On his childhood on 110th Street, Marty remembers, “It’s where I lived until I got married.
 My school, PS 165, was a block away.
 We were middle class.
 Growing up, I never felt we were poor.
 The friends I had at that time, the parents couldn’t move since there was a war on [referring to World War Two], so we all went to public school and the Bronx High School of Science together.
 I can’t say my father and mother really knew my friends’ parents, even though we were in the same class.
 I kept in touch with my two best friends until they passed away.”

-With his family grown to four and lots more family nearby, Ira Schnapp continued to find employment as an artist in Manhattan, and some time in the late 1930s, he began work on a personal project that he hoped would become a syndicated feature in newspapers.
+With his family grown to four and lots more family nearby, Ira Schnapp continued to find employment as an artist in Manhattan, and some time in the mid 1930s, he began work on a personal project that he hoped would become a syndicated feature in newspapers.
 Titled “Art of the Ages,” each article featured a famous work of art — a painting or sculpture — reproduced in pen, ink and textured shading by Ira, as well as a portrait of the artist.
 A description of the work, and a brief biography of the artist, we assume written by Ira, fill out each article, and show him to be a good writer and very knowledgeable on the subjects he chose.
 This project was unknown to comics and art fans until Alex Jay found 24 weekly episodes in the “Toledo Blade” newspaper of Toledo, Ohio in 2012.
 We’ve found no evidence that the series was printed anywhere else, and there’s no syndication information in the articles, so how it got to this paper is a mystery.
+ADDED: In August 2023, Alex found the feature listed in 1936-38 issues of Editor and Publisher magazine as syndicated by Curtis Newspaper Features, Inc., no relation to Curtis Publishing.
 The series began in the January 23rd, 1940 issue, and the final one appeared in the July 2nd issue.
 Art covered runs from ancient Greek sculpture like the Venus de Milo through Renaissance masters like Leonardo da Vinci and Rafael to more modern works.
 This clearly was a labor of love for Ira, though probably one he didn’t make much, if any, money from, and so was unable to continue.
 Reproducing famous art for the poor printing in a newspaper was a tough job, and at times Ira’s versions are uneven and hard to understand, but often it’s amazing how much of the original work he’s able to capture in line and shading.

 Ira signed his name proudly to some of the art (though modestly small), and I’m sure he was disappointed it did not go further.
 You can read my own article on this project HERE, and see the entire 24 entries on Alex Jay’s blog HERE.
 These are the only works to see print with Ira Schnapp’s byline, as far as we know.